Berenddeperend/blog/src/blog/frosthaven-recap.md

 - Eels trying to destroy our ship named 'flapselhoeps'.
 They were stationary in the single water tile they spawned in, but one of them got something like a move 3 + jump and was able to jump to another water tile.
 It was a pretty funny thing to imagine.
 He didn't survive for long tho.

-- An entire campaign of fighting crabs while listening to [Crab Rave](https://www.youtube.com/watch?v=LDU_Txk06tM) remixes on Spotify. 🦀
+- An entire campaign of fighting crabs while listening to <a href="https://www.youtube.com/watch?v=LDU_Txk06tM" target="_blank">Crab Rave</a> remixes on Spotify. 🦀

 - Ramon staying a bit behind while we were chased by wolves.
 No worries though, the Drifter can catch up pretty easily with its walk bonuses.
 Unless a wolf would manage to bite his ankle and immobilize him.
 But that wouldn't happen, right?